GurungPrabhu/Face-Recognition-Python-Desktop-GUI-CLI-app/readme.md

 ---

 # Contact
-For any issues, contact: Prabhu Gurung (K2463337)
+For any issues, contact: prabhu.eversoft@gmail.com
 ---